-Dr. Rey-Garcia is the director of the Inditex –UDC Chair of Social Responsibility.
+Marta Rey is the director of the INDITEX-UDC Chair of Sustainability.

 Noelia Salido Andrés

-Ms. Salido is assistant professor in the Marketing Area, Economic Analysis & Business Management Department, School of Economics and Business of the University of A Coruña (UDC), Spain.
-Currently doing her PhD in Economics and Business Analysis from UDC’s Official Doctorate Program, she conducts research on the influence of technological innovation on social innovation within the scope of relations between the civil society and the nonprofit sector.
-She is also a researcher of the EU-funded research project ITSSOIN – Social Innovation and Civic Engagement (7th Framework Programme: 2014-2017).
+Ms. Salido is assistant professor in the Marketing Area (Department of Business).
+Also she was Vice-dean for Students and Communication at the School of Economics and Business in the University of A Coruña (UDC).
+Her research interests focus on the influence of technological innovation on social innovation within the scope of relations between the civil society and the non-profit sector.
+She was also a researcher of the EU-funded research project ITSSOIN – Social Innovation and Civic Engagement (7th Framework Programme: 2014-2017).

-She has been visiting faculty member and fellow at the Communication and Media Research Institute of University of Westminster and Sheffield Hallam University, both located in the U.K. As an author as well as a co-author, she has published on technological socialisation topics within the scope of citizens’ participation.
-She has both teaching and research experience and has held different positions in companies and social organisations.
+She has been visiting faculty member and/or visiting fellow at the School of Management and Technology of Polytechnic Institute of Porto, the School of Economics and Business of the University of Oviedo, the Communication and Media Research Institute of University of Westminster, and Sheffield Hallam University.
+As author as well as co-author, she has published on technological socialization topics within the scope of citizens’ participation.
+She has both teaching and researching experience and has held different positions in companies and social organizations.

-Ms. Salido holds a degree in Sociology from University of A Coruña and postgraduate degrees in Responsability and Social Innovation, Labour Relations and Human Resources from University of A Coruña and University of Santiago de Compostela.
+Ms. Salido is PhD in Economics and Business Analysis, holds a degree in Sociology from University of A Coruña, and post-degrees in Responsability and Social Innovation, Labour Relations and Human Resources from University of A Coruña and University of Santiago de Compostela.

-Vanessa Mato (alumni of the Course of Specific Formation of Postdegree in Social Responsibility of the Inditex –UDC Chair 2013/2014) serves as the head of the technical secretary of the Inditex –UDC Chair of Social Responsibility.
+Noelia Salido Andrés (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) served as the head of the technical secretary of the INDITEX –UDC Chair between 2013 and 2015.